Advertiser Disclosure

 International Terminal

-Upper Level — Departures
+Upper Level: Departures

-Hartsfield-Jackson Atlanta International Airport Interntational Terminal
+Hartsfield Jackson Atlanta International Airport International Terminal Departures

-Hartsfield-Jackson Atlanta International Airport International Terminal Departures.
+Hartsfield-Jackson Atlanta International Airport International Terminal departures.
 Image Credit: Hartsfield-Jackson Atlanta International Airport

 The upper level has ticketing desks, a food market and café, and access to the security checkpoints.

-Lower Level — Arrivals
+Lower Level: Arrivals

 Hartsfield-Jackson Atlanta International Airport International Terminal Arrivals.
 Image Credit: Hartsfield-Jackson Atlanta International Airport